 Revival Replica Shirts With Detachable Collars

 Over the years we have accumulated a few of the original stiffened collars from the 1930s and 1940s.
-Think it was always in the back of our minds that we would do something with them one day.
-With a decent choice of vintage-inspired fixed collar shirts including our spearpoint collar range, club collars and more recently Beaumont collar shirts we thought the timing was right to develop a new range of vintage look men's shirts with separate detachable shirt collars, just like the originals.
+I think it was always in the back of our minds that we would do something with them one day.
+With a decent choice of vintage-inspired fixed collar shirts including our spearpoint collar range, club collars and more recently our Beaumont collar shirts, we thought the timing was right to develop a new range of vintage look men's shirts with separate detachable shirt collars, just like the originals.

 Share Our Journey From Sketchbook To Hanger